Epileptic Woman Celebrates a Seizure-Free Life

-At her initial consultation, Dr. Fried told Conklin he was 90 percent certain he could limit her seizures.
+At her initial consultation, Dr. Fried told Stephanie he was 90 percent certain he could limit her seizures.
 “If I was lucky and things went smoothly, they would totally stop,” she said.

-Conklin underwent surgery with Dr. Fried at Hackensack University Medical Center in September of 2007.
+Stephanie underwent surgery with Dr. Fried at Hackensack University Medical Center in September of 2007.

-Dr. Fried performed a brain mapping procedure, which consists of placing small electrical contacts, or electrodes, over the surface of the brain.
+Dr. Fried first performed a brain mapping procedure, which consists of placing small electrical contacts, or electrodes, over the surface of the brain.
 Once these electrodes are in place, the scalp is closed.
-The electrodes record the patient’s seizures, and help the surgeon to identify the areas from which they emanate.
+The electrodes record the patient’s seizures and help the surgeon to identify the areas from which they emanate.

-Dr. Fried and his team found that the seizures were originating from the left temporal lobe, an area of which he was able to then remove in a subsequent surgical procedure.
+Dr. Fried and his team then found that the seizures were originating from the left temporal lobe, an area of which he was able to then remove in a subsequent surgical procedure.

 An extensive pre-surgical workup determined the precise location that was to be removed.
 In addition to locating the correct site on the brain, the team had to be sure that the part they removed would not result in any neurological deficits.

-Conklin’s surgery was made possible with this collaboration, which included Northeast Regional Epilepsy Group and Dr. Marcelo Lancman.
+Stephanie’s surgery was made possible with this collaboration, which included Northeast Regional Epilepsy Group and Dr. Marcelo Lancman.
 Dr. Lancman and his team mapped out the seizure areas in her brain, which enabled Dr. Fried to do the surgical resection of those areas.

 Epilepsy is a chronic disorder of the brain that affects people in every country of the world.
 It is characterized by recurring seizures.
 Seizures are brief episodes of involuntary shaking that may involve a part of the body or the entire body.
 They are sometimes accompanied by loss of consciousness and control of bowel or bladder function.